 The ancient city of Bam (Arg-e Bam), a UNESCO World Heritage Site, dates back at least to the Achaemenid period, the sixth to fourth centuries AD.
 The heyday of Bam dates back to the seventh to eleventh centuries AD when it was located at the intersection of ancient trade roads.
 The city was inhabited from the Achaemenid period until 200 years ago.
 After that, and until about 80 years ago, it was used as a military base for soldiers.

 The ancient city of Bam’s origin owes its construction to the creation of the Iranian groundwater supply system, the Kariz, and this system is supplying water to the city up to now.
-Bam has two different conditions in terms of heights, one is the mountainous area which is a continuation of the central mountain range of Iran and the other is the low desert area which includes sand and salt marshes of Lut and its surroundings.
-In the north of the current city of Bam, the historical citadel is located and is known as one of the largest brick building in the world.
+Bam has two different conditions in terms of heights, one is the mountainous area which is a continuation of the central mountain range of Iran and the other is the low desert area which includes sand and salt marshes of the Lut desert and its surroundings.
+In the north of the current city of Bam, the historical citadel is located and is known as one of the largest brick buildings in the world.

 - UNESCO World Heritage Sites of Iran